pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 ## Conclusion

 For systems that need very high write performance, RocksDB write stall can become an issue.
 We can only balance the write, read, and space configurations under specific scenarios.
-To resolve performance issues and to get the most out of TiDB, it’s important to understand the different aspects of RocksDB and the available configuration options for tuning it.
+To resolve performance issues and to get the most out of TiDB, it's important to understand the different aspects of RocksDB and the available configuration options for tuning it.